Lebensborn: Implementation

-About 8,000 children were born in Lebensborn homes in Germany, and between 8,000 and 12,000 children in Norway.
+About 8,000 children were born in Lebensborn homes in Germany, and a similar number in Norway.
 Elsewhere the total number of births was much lower.
-For more information about Lebensborn in Norway, see war children.

 In Norway the Lebensborn organisation handled approximately 250 adoptions.
 In most of these cases the mothers had agreed to the adoption, but not all were informed that their children would be sent to Germany for adoption.
 The Norwegian government recovered only 170 of these children after the war.

 Germanisation

-In 1939, the Nazis started to kidnap children from foreign countries – mainly from Yugoslavia and Poland, but also including Russia, Ukraine, Czechoslovakia, Romania, Estonia, Latvia, and Norway – for the Lebensborn program.
+In 1939, the Nazis started to kidnap children from foreign countries – mainly from Yugoslavia and Poland, but also Russia, Ukraine, Czechoslovakia, Romania, Estonia, Latvia, and Norway – for the Lebensborn program.
 They started to do this because "It is our duty to take [the children] with us to remove them from their environment ... either we win over any good blood that we can use for ourselves and give it a place in our people or we destroy this blood," Himmler reportedly said.

 The Nazis would seize children in full view of the parents.
 The kidnapped children were administered several tests and were categorised into three groups: